Skip to main content

 Identifier: Coll-16

-The collection includes exhibit notes, publications, correspondence, reprints of photographs, original photographs, negatives, printed catalogues, other printed items, and records related to the Mirabal family, their printing business, and impact on the community.
+The collection includes exhibit notes, publications, correspondence, reprints of photographs, original photographs, negatives, printed catalogues and other printed items.
+These items comprise records related to the family and their impact on the community, along with records pertaining to the Mirabal Printing Company.

 Dates